DXPortugal/IoTLabs/content/lab-1-4-visualize-iot-data-with-powerbi.md

 Outlook.com, Hotmail.com, GMail.com or other general email provider accounts.
 </blockquote>

+5. If you can't sign in into Power BI, you can sign up with a custom Azure Active Directory (AAD) tenant.
+Take a look at [this article](https://powerbi.microsoft.com/en-us/documentation/powerbi-admin-free-with-custom-azure-directory/) to learn how.
 5. After you have authorized the connection to Power BI, complete the form as follows:

  - OUTPUT ALIAS - Name your output with something allusive to the output.
 For example **iotlabsASAoutput**.